A Stress-Free Point of View (2020-ongoing) [statement at bottom; please allow a moment for loading]

 Do you also feel anxious reconciling your experience in the world with your imagining of the world?
 And doing so according to the mysterious speculation made by never-ending onslaughts of old, new, and recycled images?
 I find it relaxing to make my own images because, wandering through them, I can recognize their power to amplify, filter, and suppress how I imagine the world.

 I hope to catch the texture of an anonymous yet entirely particular perception (something familiar that feels strange and romantic, a reflection).
-Talking with a familiar logic bent-out-of-shape can reveal welcoming cracks in what remains permanently incomplete.
+Talking with an established logic bent-out-of-shape can reveal welcoming cracks in what remains permanently incomplete.